Nasal cautery is a technique employed to assist with recurrent nose bleeds, also known as epistaxis.

-Most children recover quickly from nasal cautery.
+Most adults and children recover quickly from nasal cautery.
 However, it is advisable to keep your child away from day-care, kindergarten and school for 1-2 days following surgery.
+Adults will usually be able to return to work 24-48 hours after cautery under general anaesthetic.

-General activities can be resumed when your child feels up to it.
+General activities can be resumed when you feel up to it.
 Please avoid vigorous nasal blowing, active sports, rough play and heavy lifting for 2 weeks.

 Should pain relief requirements exceed this, please contact Dr Morrissey.